walles/riff/README.md

 - On exceptions, print a link to the issue tracker
 - Add test case verifying that the `Inspired by` part of `git show 77c8f77 -- bin/riff` is highlighted as an upside down L.
+- Find out how the LCS algorithm scales and improve the heuristic for when not to call it.
+- Tune the upper bound on how large regions we should attempt to refine